Professor, Biological Engineering

-Bioengineering, School of Medicine - Radiology
+NW 403, School of Medicine

 Kannan has been actively involved in the design and development of nanomedicine drugs and metal based radioactive pharmaceuticals for more than 15 years.
-As a principal investigator of National Insitutes of Health-funded grants in the field of nanomedicine, Kannan has developed a library of biocompatible, non-toxic and readily injectable targeted nanoparticles for prostate, breast and pancreatic cancers.
+As a principal investigator of National Institutes of Health-funded grants in the field of nanomedicine, Kannan has developed a library of biocompatible, non-toxic and readily injectable targeted nanoparticles for prostate, breast and pancreatic cancers.
 The results of these investigations have been published in several peer-reviewed high impact journals and formed the basis for several patent applications.

 Entrepreneurship: Kannan is a co-founder of four start-up companies at MU.
 Two of his companies, Nanoparticle Biochem Inc. and Shasun-NBI, LLC, have already raised million dollar investments.
 Nanoparticle Biochem Inc. won 2012 Tibbett’s award — presented at the White House — for technical innovation and economic development.

-PhD from Indian Institute of Science
+PhD from the Indian Institute of Science

 MS from the Indian Institute of Technology at Madras